dakshde9016-glitch/cloudstream-webdav-plugin/README.md

 ### Optimized for Google Drive WebDAV Workers

+Works for all kinds of WebDAV protocols but it's a powerful tool if used with an existing project.
 This provider was developed specifically for use alongside **[ixiumu/google-drive-webdav-workers](https://github.com/ixiumu/google-drive-webdav-workers)**.

 Deploying that Cloudflare Worker provides a serverless WebDAV gateway directly into your personal Google Drive storage.
 Connecting this provider to the worker turns Cloudstream into a high-speed personal media streamer with fast directory traversal, rapid seek response, and zero maintenance overhead.
+It supports KV caching which caches your GDrive directory on the edge reducing loading times.

 ---